nebula161/civicenia.github.io/_posts/2022-11-02-senate-election.md

 - MotokoKusanagi: 18
 - Naglafer: 17

-The Senate then retained Senator Rinvincibl3 as Speaker of the Senate, and Slushhi as Secretary of the Interior.
+The Senate then retained Senator Rinvincibl3 as Speaker of the Senate, and retained Slushhi as Secretary of the Interior.